Quantum-interference-induced pairing in bosonic doped antiferromagnets: Quantum frustration analysis

 \subsection{Spinful hard-core Bose-Hubbard model}

 Similar to the derivation above, it is straightforward to prove that the spinful hard-core Bose-Hubbard model defined in Eq.\,\eqref{eq:spinful_hard_core_bose_hubbard} is also sign-free because the matrix elements of the minus hopping term $(-H_t)$ (off-diagonal) are all non-negative, i.e., equal $t$ or $0$, and the matrix elements of the minus on-site Hubbard term $(-H_U)$ (diagonal) can also be shifted to non-negative values by adding a constant to each local term to make $(-U)$ or $0$ shifted to $0$ or $U$.
-Note that one can always add a constant to the Hamiltonian without changing the expectation values of any other observables and add it back when calculating the energy.
+Note that one can always add a constant to the Hamiltonian without changing the expectation values of any other observables, and add it back when calculating the energy.
 The sign-free property of the spinful hard-core Bose-Hubbard model is consistent with the fact that its effective model in the limit of $U\gg t$, i.e., the bosonic $\sigma t$-$J$ model, is also sign-free.
+In other word, the sign-problem-free property of the bosonic $\sigma t$-$J$ model is hence a natural result from the sign-problem-free Bose-Hubbard model.